Diet Mountain Dew

-Diet Mountain Dew is a no-calorie Mountain Dew that was first introduced in 1986.
-It was formerly known as "Sugar-Free Mountain Dew" until 1986, when it was given its current name.
-In 2006 Diet Mountain Dew was reformulated with a new "Tuned Up Taste", using a blend of sucralose, aspartame, and acesulfame potassium as sweeteners.
+Diet Mountain Dew is a no-calorie Mountain Dew, introduced under its current name in 1986.
+A caffeine-free variant is also available.

+It was introduced in February 1975 as "Sugar-Free Mountain Dew", and was largely only available in the western United States until its March 1986 reformulation with NutraSweet, when it was given its current name.

+In 2006, Diet Mountain Dew was reformulated with a new "Tuned Up Taste", using a blend of sucralose, aspartame, and acesulfame potassium as sweeteners.
 The previous formulation was sweetened exclusively with aspartame.